Green-Software-Foundation/awesome-green-software/readme.md

 #### Emissions

 - [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk) A Web API and command line for obtaining unified forecast and historical power grid emissions data based on location and time, to help build Carbon Aware software.
+- [PSElectricityMaps](https://github.com/cloudyspells/PSElectricityMaps) A PowerShell Module for retrieving current carbon emissions data for power grids with a free account on ElectricityMaps / CO2signal.
+- [PSWattTime](https://github.com/cloudyspells/PSWattTime) A PowerShell Module for retrieving current carbon emissions data for power grids with a free account on WattTime.org.

 #### Energy